Microsoft-community/Community-website/wiki/backup.md

 ### Google Drive

-You can also use Google Drive to backup, and it offers 15GB of storage which is more than what OneDrive offers, you can do it as follows:
+You can also use Google Drive to back up your files and it offers 15GB of storage which is more than what OneDrive offers, anyways you can install and use Drive for Desktop as follows:

 - [Download Drive for Desktop](https://www.google.com/drive/download/) if you didn't install it.
 - After installing, open Drive for Desktop.